mpatfield/homebridge-easy-mqtt/README.md

 ## MQTT Options

 You are able to pass in any arbitrary MQTT options via `mqtt.options` in the config.
-This can include, for example, such as clientId, protocolVersion, etc. Just make sure the value provided is valid JSON.
+This can be a combination of [client options](https://github.com/mqttjs/MQTT.js?tab=readme-ov-file#mqttclientstreambuilder-options) and [publish options](https://github.com/mqttjs/MQTT.js?tab=readme-ov-file#mqttclientpublishtopic-message-options-callback).
+Just make sure the value provided is valid JSON.
 For example:

 ```
-"options": "{ \"protocolVersion\": \"4\", \"clientId\": \"my-client-id\", \"rejectUnauthorized\": true }"
+"options": "{ \"protocolVersion\": \"4\", \"clientId\": \"my-client-id\", \"retain\": true }"
 ```

 ## MQTT OnConnect